 The second page of the later copy of Franz Xaver Wolfgang Mozart's baptismal entry with the Latin variants "Constantia ux:" and "Loco illius" (A-Wd, Tom.
 100, fol.
 96)

-Michael Klopf was born around 1764 the son of the soldier Georg Klopf and his wife Gertrud.
-The fact that Michael Klopf's parents did not get married in Vienna makes it difficult to document his early years and to ascertain his relation to other people of this name.
-Klopf's earliest appearance in the records is the entry concerning his marriage on 28 October 1787 at the Piarist Church of Maria Treu to Magdalena Holzinger (b.
-30 September 1763).
+Michael Klopf was born around 1764, son of the soldier Georg Klopf and his wife Gertrud.
+The fact that Michael Klopf's parents did not marry in Vienna makes it difficult to document his early years and to ascertain his relation to other people of this name.
+Klopf's earliest appearance in the records is the entry concerning his wedding on 28 October 1787 with Magdalena Holzinger (b.
+30 September 1763) in the Piarist Church of Maria Treu.

 The first half of the entry concerning Michael Klopf's wedding on 28 October 1787 (Maria Treu, Tom.
 3, fol.
 197)

 Klopf's best man was Joseph Kestner, the executive director of Trattner's printing company.
-The bride was the daughter of Klopf's landlord, the Bavarian butcher Johann Georg Holzinger (1709-1801), who owned the house Josephstadt No. 34 (A-Wsa, Steueramt B34/25, fol.
-77), "Zum Römischen Kaiser" ("At the Roman Emperor", today Lange Gasse 36, torn down in 1891).
+The bride was the daughter of Klopf's landlord, the Bavarian butcher Johann Georg Holzinger (1709–1801) who owned the house Josephstadt No. 34 (A-Wsa, Steueramt, B34/25, fol.
+77), "Zum Römischen Kaiser" (The Roman Emperor, today Lange Gasse 36, torn down in 1891).

-Michael and Magdalena Klopf had only one child, Joseph Ignaz, who was born on 28 July 1788, but already died of hydrocephaly on 7 August 1789.
-On 1 April 1788 Joseph Holzinger, an employee of Vienna's tobacco tax office, got married at St. Peter's Church in Vienna.
+Michael and Magdalena Klopf had only one child, Joseph Ignaz, who was born on 28 July 1788 (Maria Treu 6, fol.
+58), but already died of hydrocephaly on 7 August 1789 (Wiener Zeitung, 12 Aug 1789, 2059).
+On 1 April 1788, Joseph Holzinger, an employee of Vienna's tobacco tax office, got married at St. Peter's Church in Vienna.
 His brother-in-law, the "Rechnungsführer in der v.
-Tratt[nerischen] Hauptbuchdruckerei" Michael Klopf signed his name as best man (A-Wstm, St. Peter, [original marriage registers] Tom.
-I):
+Tratt[nerischen] Hauptbuchdruckerei" Michael Klopf signed as best man.

 Michael and Magdalena Klopf's marriage contract (A-Wsa, Mag.
 ZG, A10, 140/1811)